STI testing kits FAQ

 2. Begin peeing into the box.
 Once the box is halfway full, continue urinating into the toilet.

-3. Pour the urine from the sample box into the provided vial until it 3/4 of the way full.
-Discard of any remaining urine down the toilet and throw away the sample collection box.
+3. Pour the urine from the sample box into the provided vial until it is three-quarters full.
+Discard any remaining urine down the toilet and throw away the sample collection box.

 4. Affix the cap to the vial and seal it inside the provided plastic wallet.

-5. Put the plastic wallet back into the box and seal the whole thing inside the prepaid envelope.
+5. Place the plastic wallet back into the box and seal the entire contents inside the prepaid envelope.
 Post it at your earliest convenience.

 How much urine is required?